Following its January meeting, the KPMG/Ipsos Retail Think Tank (RTT) concluded that:

-The Retail Health Index (RHI): How is it assessed?
+Retail Health Index

 Every quarter members of the RTT make quantitative assessments of the impact on retail health of demand, margins and costs* for the quarter just completed and a forecast of the quarter ahead.
 These scores are submitted individually and aggregated for the RTT’s quarterly meeting.
 The individual assessments are ultimately a combination of objective and subjective ones, drawing upon a wide range of hard datasets an softer qualitative material available to each member.